mdavies123/jfftw3/README.md

 }
 ```

-Both the `Complex` and `Real` objects extend the package-private `Value` class, and can be passed to the `Plan` constructor as shown in the next section.
+Both the `Complex` and `Real` objects extend the package-private `Interleave` class, and can be passed to the `Plan` constructor as shown in the next section.

 ### Plans

 FFTW implements a [planning](http://www.fftw.org/fftw3_doc/Using-Plans.html#Using-Plans) feature which produces a plan containing "all information necessary to compute the transform, including the pointers to the input and output arrays."

 In the case of this library, the [Plan](src/jfftw/Plan.java) class holds the address of the `fftw_plan` in native code, and references to direct `DoubleBuffers` which contain the complex or real data for transformation.
 The memory allocated to these `DoubleBuffers` in the JVM will be the same memory accessible to FFTW in native code.
 This reduces the overhead of copying arrays back and forth between native code and the JVM.

 New array execute functions are provided in the [Plan](src/jfftw/Plan.java) class.
 The inputs to these methods must adhere to the restrictions provided in the [FFTW doc](http://www.fftw.org/fftw3_doc/New_002darray-Execute-Functions.html#New_002darray-Execute-Functions).